Geothermal System Installation, Service, and “Rescue”

 – Are the supply and return registers and grilles unobstructed?

 – Is there any airflow from the system?

 – Is there a puddle of water under the inside heat pump?

-Please contact Colin and describe in what ways your geothermal system is chronically under-performing so that he can develop a “rescue” plan.
+Please contact Marlon and describe in what ways your geothermal system is chronically under-performing so that he can develop a “rescue” plan.
 We have extensive experience with saving geothermal systems.

 Please visit the following pages for see some of our recent NMD geothermal rescues:

 Geo Rescue – closed loop – system won’t cool,

 Geo Rescue – closed loop and system won’t heat,

 Geo Rescue – closed loop and system heats poorly,

 Geo Rescue – open loop and water become acidic.